List of Judge Dredd characters: Guthrie

 First appearance: 2000 AD #971 (1995).
 Created by John Wagner and Carlos Ezquerra.

 Judge Guthrie was originally a street judge.
 In 2117, while he was working undercover in Sector 301, his controller, Judge McDade, set him up to be murdered, as she was in league with the criminals he was investigating.
 He escaped, and when McDade and two other bent judges tracked him down, he was forced to kill them all in self-defence.
-Not knowing who to trust, he went into hiding, but was soon discovered and had to kill a fourth corrupt judge.
+Not knowing whom to trust, he went into hiding, but was soon discovered and had to kill a fourth corrupt judge.
 Guthrie was arrested by Judge Dredd, who cleared his name and returned him to uniformed duties.
 Meanwhile, information provided by Guthrie had led to the arrests or deaths of a number of other corrupt judges, including the head and deputy head of Sector 301's SJS (internal affairs) unit.
 Altogether, two dozen judges were arrested during Dredd's investigation.
 Back on street duty, Guthrie participated in Dredd's clampdown on local organised crime in the sector, including a fierce gun battle with gangsters on Alamo Street.
 He was wounded in action during a riot immediately afterwards, but made a full recovery.

 When Dredd was kidnapped by an eccentric millionaire who collected celebrities, Guthrie was one of the judges assigned to the case.
 He later fought in the Second Robot War in 2121.

 Those stories were written by John Wagner; the character subsequently appeared in stories written by Gordon Rennie, in whose hands Guthrie was less fortunate.
 In 2127 Guthrie was severely wounded in an explosion, and was declared unfit for street duty.
 He had to be talked out of euthanisa by Judge Giant.
 Due to having lost all of his limbs, he was made into a cyborg, and was subsequently assigned to command a sea-barge which had been converted into a prison.

 After that, the character made no further appearances until he was killed in a story written by Rob Williams, published in 2025 and set in 2147.